monsoonmaelstrom/book2/book2.md

 “Yeah.
 He said to watch her left hand,” I shrug.
 “Alex, what’s your take?”

 “I don’t know.
-Maybe sixty, forty?”
+She’s probably lying but… I don’t know.”
 He sighs.
 “I honestly have no clue.”

 ### 2 - That’s Not My Name ^^2000 words^^

 Early the next morning, I have Lisette, Gavin, Giorgi, and Henry standing knee deep in a broad shallow stream a few miles from the house.
-Fire’s not really any harder than anything else, but it’s a whole lot more dangerous and destructive than most things.
+Fire’s not really any harder than anything else when it’s small and contained, but it’s a whole lot more dangerous and destructive than most things.
 Hence the stream.
 But it’s fucking cold this early in the morning.

 “Well, if I wasn’t already awake, this would do it,” Gavin quips to Henry.